netdata/netdata/src/collectors/network-viewer.plugin/README.md

 learn_rel_path: "Integrations/Monitor/System metrics"
 -->

-# Network Vieiwer monitoring (network-viewer.plugin)
+# Network Viewer monitoring (network-viewer.plugin)

 The `network-viewer.plugin` provides users with information about TCP and UDP resources.
 It is enabled by default on every Netdata installation.

 To accomplish this, it scans through the entire process tree, gathering socket information for each process identified during its parsing of `/proc` or using `libmnl`.
 Alternatively, it monitors calls to kernel internal functions when utilizing `eBPF`.

 ## Functions

 To visualize your network traffic, you'll need to log in to the Netdata cloud.
 Navigate to the `Top` tab, select a specific host, and then click on `Network connections`.

 ## Performance

 The `network-viewer.plugin` is a sophisticated piece of software that requires significant processing.

 On Linux systems, the plugin reads multiple `network-viewer.plugin` reads several `/proc` files for each running process to gather necessary data.
 Performing this task every second, particularly on hosts with numerous processes, can result in increased CPU utilization by the plugin.

 To minimize the load caused by parsing `/proc` the plugin can utilize `eBPF`, provided it's available on your host.
 However, this approach will introduce additional overhead for each TCP and UDP function call on the host.
-To switch from using `/proc` files to eBPF, adjustments to the configuration file are also required:
+To switch from using `/proc` files to eBPF, adjustments to the configuration file are also
+required:

 ```
 [plugin:network-viewer]